c-ding-math/functor-network/README.md

 | bibliography | supports | maybe supports |
 | clean and neat | Yes.
 Our platform is designed with minimalism in mind.
 It even looks a bit abstract. | may have many unnecessary functions |
 | editor | provides a plain text editor with a preview window.
 You can focus more on the content itself rather than its appearance. | provides a WYSIWYG editor.
 This kind of editor may be annoying when handling math content. |

+## Development

+The project is developed on the [Yesod](https://www.yesodweb.com/) web framework.
+To build the project, you can follow the framework's instructions.